 The trays are placed into a blackout.

-For Swiss chard microgreens, this means that we cover the soil surface with another tray, the tray lid, or something else that makes contact with the soil.
+For Swiss chard microgreens, we cover the soil surface with another tray, the tray lid, or something else that makes contact with the soil.

 A weight is placed on top to push the lid onto the soil surface.
 Two to five pounds of weight is good.